 FLIP-FLOP.
 VERTICAL BILATERAL SYMMETRY IN RECENT VIDEOWORK

-CURATED PRESENTATION ARGOS - SCREENING
+SCREENING - CURATED PRESENTATION ARGOS

 L’institut supérieur pour l’étude du langage plastique (ISELP) is organising Spéculations spéculaires from April 24th to April 26th.
 Le reflet du miroir dans l’image contemporaine (Spectacular speculations.
 Reflections of the mirror in contemporary image), an international colloquium featuring a panel of twenty international specialists who will discuss the subject of the ‘miroir’ in contemporary art.
 Argos contributes with a programme on the split-screen on Friday night, and a talk about bilateral symmetry in the moving image by artistic director Paul Willemsen the day after.